Rear brake shoes change on Austin Mini

 Summary

-Never use compressed air during cleaning operations of the braking system.
-You could breathe in very harmful dust.
+Never use compressed air when cleaning the brake system.
+You could inhale very harmful dust.
 Use brake cleaner and a cloth.
 Your lungs will thank you.

-Always change brake shoes in pairs (right wheel + left wheel).
+Always change brake shoes in pairs (RH wheel + LH wheel).

-When changing brake shoes, always change the shoe return springs.
+When changing brake shoes, always change the shoes return springs.

 Never press the brake pedal when a drum is removed, as this would eject the pistons from the wheel cylinder.